muzamil46/RStudio-connect/README.md

 # RStudio-connect
-terraform form to provision rstudio connect on aws **Prior Steps**
+terraform script to provision rstudio connect on aws

+**Prior Steps**
 In order to trigger this terraform code we need an key-pair through which we can connect to the EC2 instance.
 Please create an key-pair in your aws account. steps to create key-pair